 If a vendor supplies a key component/product or service to your operation, invite that vendor to strategic meetings that involve the product they are involved in.
 The purpose of hiring this vendor is because they were deemed as a critical supplier, and in that role, the vendor could make the product or service better and/or cheaper than you could.

-They are the experts in that area and you can tap into that expertise in order to give you a competitive advantage, particularly if they are participating in the meetings where key decisions are made and strategies are established.
+They are the experts in their area and you can tap into that expertise to give your business a competitive advantage, particularly if they are participating in the meetings where key decisions are made and strategies are established.
 Be sure that you have an appropriate Non-Disclosure Agreement (NDA) in place before any meetings of this sort take place with the vendor.

 Vendor management seeks long-term relationships over short-term gains and marginal cost savings.
 Constantly changing vendors in order to save a penny here or there will cost more money in the long run and will impact quality.
 Other benefits of a long-term relationship include trust, preferential treatment, and longer-term shared accountability for the success of the business.
 The cost of switching vendors mid-stream is not only monetary but could also have broader consequences on the product lifecycle and the ability to stay on track with product launches and updates.